 - 1 Tablespoon olive oil

-- 1 1/2 pounds chicken breasts cut into large chunks
+- 1 ½ pounds chicken breasts cut into small pieces

 - 1 large onion chopped